ralucaoanapopa/performance-tests-jmeter/README.md

 ## Listeners

-Listener = component that shows the results of the samples.
+Listener is a component that shows the results of the samples.
 The results can be shown in a tree, tables, graphs or simply written to a log file

 Latency = when starting to get the response

+*Throughput* is a measure of how many units of work are being processed.
+In the case of load testing, this is usually hits per second, also known as requests per second.

 *View Results Tree* should not be used for heavy load up.